 The variables are the objects based on the data types.
 In principle, they inherit all their properties.
-Exceptions are properties which data type are directly passed on.
-But no properties can be overwritten, as they only are linked and not inherited.
+Exceptions are properties which

 Can be only set at the variable, e.g. the addressing that is based on the driver object type and not the data type.